kiminlee2000225/AIM_Geocache_Frontend/README.md

 ## Install the dependencies with:
 ### `npm install`

+## Get the Google Maps API Key
+In src/GoogleMaps.js, on line 23, I have set my personal googleMapsApiKey.
+Please get a new API key through [GoogleMapsPlatform](https://developers.google.com/maps/documentation/javascript/get-api-key), and replace the googleMapsApiKey with your googleMapsApiKey.

 ## Run the application with:
 ### `npm start`
 The project will be running on http://localhost:3000